-Un-reimbursable child care expenses for children under 13 may be deducted from annual income if they enable an adult to work, attend school full time, or attend full-time vocational training.
+Un-reimbursable child care expenses for children under 13 may be deducted from annual income if they enable an adult to work, actively seek employment, attend school full time, or attend full-time vocational training (further his/her education).
 In the case of a child attending private school, only before or after-hours care can be counted as child-care expenses.

 Child-care expenses must be reasonable.
-Reasonable is determined by what the average child care rates are in the LACDA's jurisdiction.
+Reasonable is determined by what the average childcare rates are in the LACDA's jurisdiction.